Land of Illusion Adventure Park

 Features:

-This attraction was reviewed on September 10, 2022 by Team Zombillies.
+This attraction was reviewed by Team Zombillies on September 10, 2022.

-Co-Reviewed By: Team Enchanted Seance, Team Teachers of Terror
+Co-Reviewer/s: Team Enchanted Seance, and Team Teachers of Terror

 Final Score: 8.09